 The Clinical Guidelines “Cognitive Disorders in the Elderly and Older Adults” emphasize the importance of pathogenetic therapy and an individual approach, especially in elderly patients.

-Conclusion: CIM is a multifactorial disease that requires complex treatment.
-Early diagnosis and proper therapy can significantly improve the quality of life of patients.
+Conclusion: CIM is a multifactorial disease requiring comprehensive treatment.
+Early diagnosis and appropriate therapy can significantly improve patients' quality of life.

 Who is this video for?